Coronavirus: blood donation and safety

 On your arrival

-Once you arrive, we will ask you some questions to understand whether you are well.
-You will also be asked to have your temperature checked from your forehead.
+Once you arrive, you will see some questions to understand whether you are well.

 If you feel unwell or have a fever on the day, please stay at home and rebook your appointment for later.